-12. Following the instructions in Introduction to Spectrophotometry, create a Beer's Law plot using TZ standards #1-5 at 430 nm.
+- 11. Following the instructions in Introduction to Spectrophotometry, measure the absorbance of TZ standards #1-5 at 430 nm.
 Record the absorbance readings in your notebook.

-13. Obtain a TZ solution with unknown concentration from the TA.
+This data will be used to create a Beer's Law plot. - 12.
+Obtain a TZ solution with unknown concentration from the TA.
 Record the identity of the unknown in your notebook.

-Measure and record the absorbance reading at 430 nm.
+Measure and record the absorbance reading of the unknown at 430 nm.